tzuyang/Learn-Matlab-the-hard-way/README.md

 Learn-Matlab-the-hard-way
 =========================

-Little trick on how to learn Matlab
+Little tricks on how to learn Matlab

 ## My Purpose
 Many people told me "Not to reinvent the wheel" when I first learn to code.